Pan-STARRS Pixel Processing: Detrending, Warping, Stacking: GPC1 Detrend Details

-\subsubsubsection{Optical ghosts} Due to imperfections in the anti-reflective coating on the optical surfaces of GPC1, bright sources can also result in large out of focus objects, particularly in the \gps{} filter data.
+\paragraph{Optical ghosts} The anti-reflective coating on the optical surfaces of GPC1 is less effective at shorter wavelengths, which can allow bright sources to reflect back onto the focal plane and generate large out-of-focus objects.
+Due to the wavelength dependence, these objects are most prominent in the \gps{} filter data.
 These objects are the result of light reflecting back off the surface of the detector, reflecting again off the lower surfaces of the optics (particularly the L1 corrector lens), and then back down onto the focal plane.
 Due to the extra travel distance, the resulting source is out of focus and elongated along the radial direction of the camera focal plane.
+Figure~\ref{fig:optical ghosts} shows an example exposure with several prominent optical ghosts.

-These optical ghosts can be modeled in the focal plane coordinates (L,M) which has its origin at the center of the focal plane.
-In this system, a bright object at location (L,M) on the focal plane creates a reflection ghost on the opposite side of the optical axis at (-L,-M).
-The exact location is fit as a third order polynomial in the focal plane L and M directions (as listed in Table \ref{tab:ghost_centers}).
-An elliptical annulus mask is constructed at the expected ghost location, with the major and minor axes defined by linear functions of the ghost distance from the optical axis, and oriented with the ellipse major axis is along the radial direction (Table \ref{tab:ghost_radii}).
+These optical ghosts can be modeled in the focal plane coordinates ($L,M$) which has its origin at the center of the focal plane.
+In this system, a bright object at location ($L,M$) on the focal plane creates a reflection ghost on the opposite side of the optical axis near ($-L,-M$).
+The exact location is fit as a third order polynomial in the focal plane $L$ and $M$ directions (as listed in Table \ref{tab:ghost_centers}).
+An elliptical annulus mask is constructed at the expected ghost location, with the major and minor axes of the inner and outer elliptical annuli defined by linear functions of the ghost distance from the optical axis, and oriented with the ellipse major axis is along the radial direction (Table \ref{tab:ghost_radii}).
 All stars brighter than a filter-dependent threshold (listed in Table \ref{tab:ghost_magnitudes}) have such masks constructed.

+\paragraph{Optical glints} Prior to 2010-08-24, a reflective surface at the edge of the camera aperture was incompletely screened to light passing through the telescope.
+Sources brighter than $m_{inst} = -21$ ($\rps \lesssim 7.5$) that fell on this reflective surface resulted in light being scattered across the detector surface in a long narrow glint.
+Figure~\ref{fig:optical glints} shows an example exposure with a prominent optical glint.